jawordpressorg/core-handbook/core/about/release-cycle/wordpress-release-team-and-focus-leads.md

 These are tasks and responsibilities that may be documented for specific roles below but can be taken on by anyone throughout the release cycle.

-*   Communicating publicly as much as possible (on tickets, in component chats, Make/Core posts, etc.)
+*   Communicating publicly as much as possible (on tickets, in component chats, Make/Core posts, etc.).
-*   Identifying blockers to progress and asking for help from buddies, team leads, and/or the Release Lead
+*   Identifying blockers to progress and asking for help from buddies, team leads, and/or the Release Lead.
-*   Being mindful of deadlines
+*   Being mindful of deadlines.
-*   Identifying changes that require documentation, HelpHub articles, or communication to the community at large (through dev notes, marketing, etc.)
+*   Identifying changes that require documentation, HelpHub articles, or communication to the community at large (through dev notes, marketing, etc.).
-*   Leading bug scrubs focused on your team’s tickets and tasks
+*   Leading bug scrubs focused on your team’s tickets and tasks.
-*   Facilitating and participating in inter-team discussions
+*   Facilitating and participating in inter-team discussions.
+*   Always be testing!

 ### Release lead